Imagine never worrying about money again.

 So I simply asked to be given more responsibility, and always asked how things in the organization worked beyond my own particular job.
 I asked my manager what managerial tasks I can start to do for him to get hands-on experience as I worked on my management graduate degree.
 I stayed late when necessary to make sure my work was always on time and in good order.
 I listened to colleagues discuss problems in our facility and volunteered to do what was necessary to solve them.
 I became the default “go-to” person in the facility when people weren’t sure who to go to.

 In addition, I always was just as passionate about finance as I was about engineering, so I began shifting my career more and more towards managing the money of an engineering facility and away from designing electrical projects.
 I began overseeing all technical procurement in the facility, and then eventually came to manage the organization’s line of credit.
-Then, my boss asked me to start overseeing all of our contracts and several engineering project teams.
+Then, my boss asked me to start overseeing all of our contracts and several engineering project teams as the head engineer.
 At age 30, I applied for an internal promotion and was put in charge of the full finances and day-to-day operations of the facility.

 I’m a fairly private person, and my reason for sharing this is to point out that you don’t need to come from privilege to reach higher degrees of financial freedom.
 Hard work, constructive principles, and a bit of good fortune here and there can go a long way.